Dare – The Human League (1981)

 By 1980, new wave had replaced punk rock as the DIY music movement.
 Instead of anybody with a guitar being able to form a band, anybody with a keyboard could.
 German synth group Kraftwerk paved the way for this movement in the 1970s, but Gary Numan and the Human League were its early stars, and like punk rock incorporated cutting-edge fashion into the genre.
 You had to look a certain way to be a new wave artist.
 It often included genre-bending — makeup, edgy hairstyles and New Romantic apparel that evoked the early days of glam rock.

-It’s hard to believe that 1981’s Dare! was the Human League’s third album, but after two subpar efforts at experimenting with their synthesizers, they seemed to come together musically on this release.
-Oakey recruited two female singers, Susanne Sulley and Joanne Catherall, and they joined the group for Dare!
-To say that they are the reasons the group broke through is generous, but they created a sounding board for Oakey to sing off: “You were working as a waitress in a cocktail bar / When I met you,” he sings on their smash “Don’t You Want Me.”
+It’s hard to believe that 1981’s Dare was the Human League’s third album, but after two subpar efforts at experimenting with their synthesizers, they seemed to come together musically on this release.
+Oakey recruited two female singers, Susanne Sulley and Joanne Catherall, to join the group for Dare To say that they are the reasons the group broke through is generous — their voices are untrained and somewhat off-key — but the two created a sounding board for Oakey to sing off: “You were working as a waitress in a cocktail bar / When I met you,” he sings on their smash “Don’t You Want Me.”

-The result is their most cohesive, consistent album that contained several hit singles in the UK.
-The electronics on “Don’t You Want Me” seem bolder and advanced compared with the rest of the album, the melody more memorable.
+The result is their most cohesive, consistent album — an album that contained several hit singles in the UK.
+The electronics on “Don’t You Want Me” seem bolder and more advanced compared with the rest of the album, the melody more memorable.
 It’s why it was a trans-Atlantic hit for the group, spending three weeks at No. 1 in America and selling 1 million copies.

 But the Human League would prove to be much more than a one-hit wonder, even on this album.
 “Open Your Heart” is uplifting and sensational, its synthesizers sounding majestic under Oakey, whose occasional vocal stretches sound emotional and refreshing.
 “Love Action (I Believe in Love)” peaked at No. 3 in the UK and uses the trio’s voices well, even if it’s somewhat trite.